-This guarantees you to have twice as much fun to go on a snow hike and get to know Turkey from its wintry side.
+This guarantees you to have twice as much fun going on a snow hike and getting to know Turkey from its wintry side.
 Especially the fairy chimneys get an exceptional aura as soon as they are covered by a layer of snow.

 For a detailed summary of how warm it gets in each month, visit Weather & Climate.

 Visit the village of Göreme

 Göreme is only a small village.
 But it convinces with lots of impressive photo opportunities.

 A large part of Göreme is underground; stone facades hide the entrances.
 Inside awaits you a cave system, which acts like a giant maze.

 The village is not without reason the most popular destination among visitors exploring this region in Central Anatolia.

 Especially for hiking, Göreme is the perfect starting point.
 Many hiking trails start here and run along some of the craziest rock formations you’ll ever see.

 Whether you want to climb to a viewpoint on a hill or visit some cave churches, in Göreme, you can reach everything in no time.